 Students who miss lab deadlines due to extreme circumstances beyond their control may submit a request for a deadline extension within 3 days of the missed deadline.
 Please understand that personal issues with scheduling conflicts, such as volunteering, work, non-emergency dentist or doctor appointments, extracurricular activities, or travel, do not justify a deadline extension.
-To have a request considered for approval, you must (1) provide a completed request form (found on Canvas) via email to your coordinator through Canvas; and (2) request an excuse note from the Dean of Students Office if due to illness/emergency.
+To have a request considered for approval, you must (1) provide a completed request form (found on Canvas) via email to your coordinator through Canvas; and (2) submit your documentation to either Dr. Korolev via Canvas email or to the Dean of Students Office.
 Requirements for class attendance and make-ups in this course are consistent with university policies that can be found in the Undergraduate Catalog.